The Quantum Formalism Revisited: Introduction

-But the following sections are mainly meant for readers who want to grasp the basic concepts and results without getting lost in a morass of technicalities\footnote{Although – quoting Kai Lai {\scshape Chung} – one person's technicalities are another person's profession!} when dealing with an infinite-dimensional {\scshape Hilbert} space (mostly in Sections 2 and 3).
-Accordingly, I do not always adhere to the standards of mathematical rigor.
-In particular, domain questions of unbounded self-adjoint operators are almost always ignored.
-Readers interested in mathematical details of an incompletely formulated assumption and/or of a sketchy proof may consult \cite{BEH2008,T2014,Mor2017}, \cite{Stro2008,GS2020}, and references therein.

-As to the Bibliography at the end, most of the \emph{selected popular books} and some of the \emph{selected textbooks and monographs} are not cited in the main text.
-But every single one of them, cited or not, has been chosen according to my personal taste and because I think it has something special to earn the attention of the reader.
+The following sections are mainly meant for readers who want to grasp, or remember, the essential concepts and consequences without getting lost in a morass of technicalities\footnote{Although – quoting Kai Lai {\scshape Chung} – one person's technicalities are another person's profession.}, when having to accept a {\scshape Hilbert} space of infinite dimension, like for the spectral theory of the \emph{hydrogen atom} \cite{Pa1926,Sc1926a,GP1990,Boh1993} or for general \emph{scattering theory} \cite{Bo1926,GP1991,Boh1993,Ya2000}.
+Accordingly, I often do not adhere to the standards of mathematical rigor.
+In particular, domain questions of unbounded operators are almost always ignored.
+Readers interested in mathematical details may consult \cite{BEH2008,T2014,Mor2017} or \cite{Stro2008,GS2020}.
+For readers wanting to understand, how the quantum formalism was (hypothetically) deduced from experiments and intuition I recommend \cite{LévB1990}.
+In the supporting Biblio\-graphy at the end, some of the selected books are not cited in the main text.
+But every single one of them, cited or not, has something special to earn the attention of the reader.